Dr Shane Richardson

 Shane along with colleagues at Delta-V Experts has developed a range of retrofit barrier protection systems for vulnerable road users, specifically aimed at protecting motorcyclists crashing in to poles, wire rope barriers and W-beam barriers.
 Shane along with colleagues at Delta-V Experts has developed a performance specification for protecting roadside utility poles (such as power and traffic light poles).

-As part of Delta-V Experts ongoing commitment to offering the highest quality of service, Shane regularly attends national and international technical seminars and courses and is continuing to develop safety products.
+As part of Delta-V Experts ongoing commitment to offering the highest quality of service, Shane regularly attends national and international technical seminars, courses, conferences and is continuing to develop safety products.

 A founding partner and Director of Delta-V Experts and current Managing Director, Shane brings significant practical and research expertise to the team, as well as extensive national and international industry affiliations.